 Back to our current era.
 Seashores tests are all but gone, but other tests have replaced it to a degree with a genre sorting test and a self-evaluation questionnaire asking you about how you engage with music, how good you think you are, and how committed you are to it.

 Please take a look at this YouTube video from 12tone; they go over the concept of Who Counts As A Musician.

 We conclude that if we all had to be put through these tests and evaluations, perhaps some would not be classified as musicians.
 However, in today’s world, a musician has to play an instrument or sing.
 They could perhaps be a DJ or a composer or a conductor.
 So, someone could go to the music store today, buy a guitar, go home, and then call themselves musicians or could they?

 So, is a musician an artist?
 Let’s define what an artist is.

 Taking a look at the Cambridge dictionary we have this definition.

 Artist dictionary definition: Someone who paints, draws, or make sculptures: Someone who creates things with great skill and imagination.

-From that second entry of the Cambridge dictionary and with our own definition, we can see that perhaps musicians can fall into the category of artists if they create music or aspects of music with great skill, imagination, purpose, and meaning.
+From that second entry of the Cambridge dictionary and with our own definition, we can see that perhaps musicians can fall into the artists’ category if they create music or aspects of music with great skill, imagination, purpose, and meaning.

-So, with the understanding and knowledge that we now know we could perhaps put the likes of Quincy Jones, Mariah Carey, Jimi Hendrix, Beethoven, and hundreds more into the classification of artists as well as musicians.
+So, with the understanding and knowledge that we now know, we could perhaps put the likes of Quincy Jones, Mariah Carey, Jimi Hendrix, Beethoven, and hundreds more into the classification of artists and musicians.

-There are also different types of musicians so let’s classify them into categories and see if they would all fall into the category of an artist as well.
+There are also different types of musicians, so let’s classify them and see if they would fall into the artist category.